peleeconsulting/company-portal/README.md

 ## Credits

-- Created for Peelee Consulting
+- Created for 6ixstack Consulting
 - Developed by Mohaimen Khan and team

 ## License